zhmur/servicenow-guides/ServiceNow style guide.md

 ## Syntax, names, labels, defaults
-1. Use singular name for the tables.
+1. Use singular name for a tables.
 Example: "incident".
 1. Use plural name for the slushbacket (_List_ type) fields.
 Examples: "u_regions", "u_countries".
 1. Capitalize each word of the table labels.
 Examples: "Catalog Task", "Support Group".
 1. Capitalize only first letter of the field labels.
 Abbreviations can be considered as an exception.
 Examples: "Due date", "JWT token".